-After the success of Star Wars audience expectations of the sequel were riding high, as was the potential for further merchandising revenue.
-But in order to deliver against these expectations, The Empire Strikes Back would need to push the boundaries of special effects even further.
+After Star Wars success, audience expectations of a sequel were riding high, as was the potential for further merchandising.
+But to deliver against these expectations, The Empire Strikes Back would need to push the boundaries of special effects even further.
 While also building the story of Luke, Han, Leia and Vader into something truly epic.
-No easy feat for any film, and one that very few movies prior to Empire had achieved; The Godfather Part II the only notable exception.
-However, Lucas believed in the project, despite its darker story and focus on the Empire above rebellion.
-Passing directing duties to Irvin Kershner to ensure he could concentrate on the evolution of ILM and the special effects work needed.
+This was no easy feat and something few movies before had achieved, with The Godfather Part II a notable exception.
+However, despite its darker story, Lucas believed in the project, including its focus on empire above rebellion.
+And in deciding to concentrate on Industrial Light and Magic’s development, Lucas passed directing duties to Irvin Kershner.

-In fact, when Return of the Jedi hit screens a few years after Empire, many praised the return to form of the third chapter.
-Almost choosing to forget that The Empire Strikes Back had even been released.
+When Return of the Jedi hit screens a few years after Empire, many praised the return to form of the third chapter.
+Almost choosing to forget that The Empire Strikes Back had ever been released.
 Something that equally translated to the growing VHS video market here in the UK, where both Star Wars and Return of the Jedi were made available long before Empire.
-And yet in the proceeding years, it is The Empire Strikes Back that has risen to the top of the saga.
-Becoming a firm favourite among fans and the wider general public.
+And yet, in the proceeding years, it is The Empire Strikes Back that has risen to the top of the saga—becoming a firm favourite among fans and the wider general public.
 Its darker focus and character-building narrative finally receiving the praise it so duly deserved.
-Of course, that does not mean Empire flopped at the box office, in fact adjusting for inflation it is still the second highest-grossing sequel of all time.
+Of course, that does not mean Empire flopped at the box office; in fact, adjusting for inflation, it is still the second highest-grossing sequel of all time.

-So why did Empire divide public opinion so much? and why is it now universally hailed as the best Star Wars film?
+But why did Empire divide public opinion?
+And why is it now universally hailed as the best Star Wars film?

 The answer to these questions lay in the brave decision to focus Empire on tragedy and loss, enabling the characters to build resilience and hope.
 While in turn giving birth to the tragic story of Anakin Skywalker.
-Echoing the drama and structure of William Shakespeares Henry VI Part One and Two, by allowing space for our young heroes to explore the darkness within.
-Alongside the family ties that would either feed their internal darkness or extinguish it.
-Ultimately providing us with a sequel that jettisons the traditional ending in favour of individual journey and personal growth.
-And just as Henry V would have had less significance without the preceding journey of young Hal and his inner turmoil.
-The Star Wars saga would have suffered without giving space to the exploration of loss, defeat and separation in achieving unity and hope.
+As mentioned earlier, Empire echoes William Shakespeares Henry IV Part One and Two by allowing space for our young heroes to explore the darkness held within.
+At the same time, reflecting the family ties that either feed this internal darkness or extinguish it.
+Ultimately providing us with a sequel that jettisons the traditional ending favouring individual journey and personal growth.
+And just as Henry V would have had less significance without Hal’s younger years preceding it.
+The Star Wars saga would have suffered without giving space to explore loss, defeat and separation in achieving unity and hope.

-But aside from the theoretical reasons for Empire becoming the definitive Star Wars movie.
-This is also a film that is truly epic in scale and vision.
-Pushing the boundaries of special effects even further than its predecessor.
-While introducing characters and worlds that helped further embed Star Wars in the public imagination.
-From the iconic Yoda to Bobba Fett and modernist landscape of Cloud City.
-While John Williams sublime score wraps each scene in a warm quilt of emotion, excitement and wonder.
-Ultimately creating a film that not only surpasses the beauty, imagination and effects of Star Wars.
-But ensured the birth of an entire saga of nine films and countless spin-offs.
+But aside from the theoretical reasons for Empire becoming the definitive Star Wars movie, it is also a genuinely epic film in scale and vision.
+Here Lucas pushed the boundaries of special effects even further than its predecessor, making Empire a groundbreaking step forward in visual effects that would continue to grow in the 1980s.
+Meanwhile, new iconic characters and worlds helped further embed Star Wars in the public imagination.
+From the iconic Yoda to Bobba Fett and the modernist landscape of Cloud City, John Williams sublime score bringing creatures and places to life like never before.
+The resulting film surpasses the beauty, imagination and effects of Star Wars giving birth to an entire saga.
 This is the film that built an Empire, and in turn, built a fan base like no other.
-Providing a Shakespearean continuation of a space opera that changed cinema and filmmaking forever.

 Director: Irvin Kershner